183 Cuba Street, Te Aro

 In the digital age, record stores are few and far between.
 The ones that have survived have to be full of great finds, great knowledge, and buckets of personality.
 Slow Boat Records has all three.

 The Cuba Street store sells vinyl and CDs, both old and new.
 It’s easy to spend a few hours flicking through the racks, digging out old favourites and discovering new ones.

 Slow Boat has been open since 1985, making it the capital’s oldest independent record store.
 The passing decades have seen the shop welcome a roster of celebrity clients.
 Foo Fighters, Radiohead, Noel Gallagher, and Beastie Boys have all visited while in town.
 Alongside celebrities, it’s always been a haven for music lovers from near and far.

-Slow Boat has always operated at its own pace, kept up with the times but never been sucked into fleeting trends.
-“We’ve survived by sticking to our knitting.”
-Jeremy Taylor, co-owner and general everyone-knows-him-man-about-town-guy, tells me.
+Part of Slow Boat’s enduring appeal is its commitment to sticking to its roots.
+It’s a record store through and through.
 “We never sold skateboards, or shoes, or jeans.
-Hopefully what people get here is an authentic experience of a real, fair dinkum 'Mom & Pop' records store - 'cos that's what it actually is.”
+Hopefully what people get here is an authentic experience of a real, ‘Mom & Pop’ record store.
+Because that’s what it actually is,” says co-owner Jeremy Taylor.